OctopusDeploy/blog/blog/2022-q2/traditional-runbooks-vs-octopus-runbooks/index.md

 In the old days of IT operations, teams collated these guides into physical books or folders, pulled from the shelf only when needed.
 Nowadays, they're commonly found in documents on shared network drives, wikis, or knowledge bases.

-Say, for example, an application server has a known issue caused by a Windows service that hangs occasionally.
+Imagine, for example, an application server has a known issue caused by a Windows service that hangs occasionally.
 Support teams may have a runbook (or knowledge article) to guide support members through restarting that service.
 Other typical runbooks include:

 - Database backups and restores
 - Server maintenance such as upgrades, patching, or file tidy-up
-- Server, service or web application restarts
+- Server, service, or web application restarts
 - Troubleshooting steps with decision trees

 Whether physical or otherwise, manual runbooks have some problems, as they can be:

-- Time consuming - manually working through guides and branching steps takes time, more so for those unfamiliar with a system
+- Time consuming - manually working through guides and branching steps takes time, more so for those unfamiliar with a system.
 - Prone to human error - Mistakes can happen to the best of us, even with the simplest instructions.
 After all, pobody's nerfect!
 - Outdated - internal documentation upkeep often falls down the priority order in busy teams.
 This leaves runbooks out-of-date or lacking consistency.
 - Annoying to manage access for - your operations team likely need access to countless systems.
 Risk naturally increases alongside the number of people with access to something, or the more access one person has.
 But also, you don't want support members to find they don't have access when they really need it.

-These are all problems you can avoid if you're an Octopus user...
+These are all problems you can avoid if you use Octopus Deploy.

 ## The benefits of Octopus Runbooks